Laminate floors need a strong and durable subfloor. So, can you install it on concrete?

 However, the concrete must be at least 6 weeks old before installing laminate over it.
 That’s because it takes concrete 6 weeks to become hard and durable enough to withstand the weight and traffic from the floor.
 You shouldn’t install it on newly (fresh) concrete surfaces.

-Don’t Install Laminate Planks Directly
+Can You Install Laminate Directly Over Concrete?

 Concrete surfaces are strong enough to withstand and support the laminate floors without an underlayment.
 But, their porosity can affect the floor.
 If the subfloor is affected by flood, broken pipes, or a leak, it will allow water to pass through and reach the planks too.